 A private island established in 1958 by Scottish royal Lord Glenconner, Mustique is filled with unique private villas for the most understated and private celebrities.
 It is a must visit for anyone looking to dance at the famed Basil’s bar with Mick Jagger (who owns two houses on the island) or to ride horses with Kate Middleton.
 Forget about private pools; at Mustique, you could have a private pond, three housekeepers and a dining room that looks out onto a pristine beach where friends kayak in the distance and conservationists repair coral reefs into beautiful spectacles for your scuba dive.
 We’re not talking about a luxury hotel (though you could stay at the Cotton House on the island); we’re talking about discrete (and discreet) famously designed villas scattered around the island that become your home away from home.

-Though common denominators include colonial style, gingerbread accents, private pools and insane ocean views, each villa was designed by a different architect and has its own unique character, just like the guests, who run the gamut from Prince Harry to Kelly Ripa.
+Though common denominators include colonial style, gingerbread accents, private pools and insane ocean views, each villa was designed by a different architect.
+Villas have their own unique character, just like the guests, who run the gamut from Prince Harry to Kelly Ripa.
 And as each residence’s vibe suits the personalities of its incredibly private clientele, each comes alive for different occasions during the week, when the inhabitants throw parties or cocktail hours.
 (Unless it’s Tuesday, when everyone heads to the Great House cocktail hour to see the latest arrivals).

 Whereas St. Barths has a similar fun vibe, it’s also full of paps.
 Not here.
 Mustique is where that certain kind of celebrity goes for a private and tranquil getaway.
 We bet you can imagine that dinner is no bathing suit coverup and sandals affair.
 You dress for an elegant multicourse meal executed at the highest level, unless you’re at the Beach Cafe or one of the other low-key locations.
 Mustique caters to any vibe you’re feeling, and barbecue and picnic spots around the island are perfect for a more personal option.
 But despite the award-winning wine list, insane golf, tennis, wellness activities, hiking and horseback riding, what you’re really after is the community on this island.